IT’S A BEST BUY BECAUSE:

 VALUE IN CLASS

 The MDX drives and handles exceptionally well and boasts a quiet, refined cabin.
-Rear-seat room and comfort are not exceptional, and the control interface has a couple usability issues.
+Rear-seat room and comfort are not exceptional, and there are a few complicated controls.
 Still, this Acura deserves a top spot on your shopping list.
 The top-line Advance Entertainment version is a bit pricey for what it offers, but the Base and Technology models deliver lots of safety, convenience, and luxury features at reasonable-for-the-class prices.
-Pricing for the new-for-2017 Sport Hybrid wasn’t yet released at press time, but the specs promise significant improvements in both economy and all-weather performance.
+The Sport Hybrid doesn’t sacrifice much in terms of performance or dollar value, and delivers significantly improved fuel economy.

 |BODY STYLES||4-Door Wagon|